 Results and Discussion

 We first assessed how accuracy varied across conditions.
 Sdifferent - Rdifferent trials were dropped from the accuracy analysis because participants could not be wrong.
 Accuracy between the one-target (94.9% 0.8%), Ssame - Rsame (92.3% 1.2%), and Sdifferent - Rsame (90.1% 1.7%) conditions differed significantly (F2,17 = 9.40, p < 0.001, 2 = 0.12).
-Pairwise comparisons revealed percent correct was higher for the one-target trials than both the Ssame - Rsame trials (t17 = 2.85, p < 0.05, d = 0.95) and the Sdifferent - Rsame trials (t17 = 4.00, p < 0.005, d = 1.34).
-However, the Ssame - Rsame condition did not differ significantly from the Sdifferent - Rsame condition (t17 = 1.83, p > 0.1, d = 0.62).
+Pairwise comparisons revealed percent correct was higher for one-target trials than Sdifferent - Rsame trials (t17 = 4.33, p < 0.001, d = 1.02).
+However, the comparisons between one-target trials and Ssame - Rsame trials (t17 = 2.38, p = 0.07, d = 0.56) and between Ssame - Rsame and Sdifferent - Rsame trials (t17 = 1.96, p > 0.1, d = 0.46) were not significant.

 We next examined whether reaction time differed between one-target and two-target trials.
-The average reaction time was slower for two-target relative to one-target trials (t17 = 4.81, p < 0.001, d = 1.60).
+The average reaction time was slower for two-target relative to one-target trials (t17 = 4.81, p < 0.001, d = 1.13).
 This is consistent with the results of Experiment 1, where the total number of stimuli was kept constant at six as in this experiment.
 The critical comparison was whether the Sdifferent - Rsame condition differed significantly from the Ssame - Rsame and Sdifferent - Rdifferent conditions.
 We reasoned that response competition would result in faster reaction times in the Sdifferent - Rsame condition, where the response is the same, than in the Sdifferent - Rdifferent condition, where the response is different, along with comparable performance to the Ssame - Rsame condition.
 In contrast, perceptual competition would result in slower reaction times in the Sdifferent - Rsame condition, where the shapes are different, than in the Ssame - Rsame condition, where the shapes are the same, and comparable performance to the Sdifferent - Rdifferent condition.